by Nebula Haze

 - Starter-level LED (<250 watts)

 - Many LEDs will do the job, but Viparspectra is one of the companies that has been making quality LEDs since we first started growing.
-Their panels a
+Their panels are reliable and don’t cost an arm and a leg.

 - Recommended: VIPARSPECTRA Dimmable PAR450 (202 actual watts)